KAHarbi/EDA_video_games/README.md

 = QUETUONS

 ## Data Description:
-•	=== What dataset(s) do you plan to use, and how will you obtain the data?
-•	What is an individual sample/unit of analysis in this project?
-What characteristics/features do you expect to work with?

-The data set is provided in .csv format
+The data set is provided in .csv format contains information of Motivated by Gregory Smith's web scrape of VGChartz .[Video Games Sales](https://www.kaggle.com/gregorut/datasets), this data set simply extends the number of variables with another web scrape from [Metacritic](https://www.metacritic.com/browse/games/release-date/available).
+Unfortunately, there are missing observations as Metacritic only covers a subset of the platforms.

 The data set was extracted from [Kaggle](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings/version/2)